SigmaHQ/sigma-specification/sigmahq/sigmahq_title_rule.md

 # SigmaHQ Rule Conventions <!-- omit in toc -->

-This document provide general guidelines and tips on how to write a title for a sigma rule.
+This document provides general guidelines and tips on how to write titles for sigma rules.

-Note that this is by no means an exhaustive list, it is meant to be more of a general guide for inspiration and to reduce exchange during PRs
+Note that this is by no means an exhaustive list.
+It is meant to be a general guide for inspiration and to have an easily sharable resource for new contributors (e.g. a resource to link at in PR discussions).

 ## Summary